dpaquette/BugTracker.NET/Blog 3 - Moving to a Web Application Project.md

 Many of these steps above are extremely tedious and do not vary at all from file to file.
 This is a good candidate for automation.
 By automating some of these steps, we can reduce the chances of human error and hopefully complete the bulk of the work in a lot less time that would otherwise be required.
 This is a technique sometimes referred to as Automated Software Engineering.

+We created a PowerShell script to automate these tasks.
+A better choice might have been [T4](http://msdn.microsoft.com/en-us/library/bb126445.aspx).
+T4 (Text Template Transformation Toolkit) is a set of tools from Microsoft that is suited specifically to [code generation tasks](http://msdn.microsoft.com/en-us/magazine/hh882448.aspx).

 We created a script that will take care of the following steps for each aspx file:

 1. Add a new class named _PageName_.aspx.cs where _PageName_.aspx is the name of the page you are converting